This document is relevant for: Inf1, Inf2, Trn1, Trn1n

 Deploy Neuron Device Plugin

-Neuron device plugin exposes Neuron cores & devices to kubernetes as a resource. aws.amazon.com/neuroncore, aws.amazon.com/neurondevice, aws.amazon.com/neuron are the resources that the neuron device plugin registers with the kubernetes. aws.amazon.com/neuroncore is used for allocating neuron cores to the container. aws.amazon.com/neurondevice is used for allocating neuron devices to the container.
-When neurondevice is used all the cores belonging to the device will be allocated to container. aws.amazon.com/neuron also allocates neurondevices and this exists just to be backward compatible with already existing installations. aws.amazon.com/neurondevice is the recommended resource for allocating devices to the container.
+Neuron device plugin exposes Neuron cores & devices to kubernetes as a resource. aws.amazon.com/neuroncore and aws.amazon.com/neuron are the resources that the neuron device plugin registers with the kubernetes. aws.amazon.com/neuroncore is used for allocating neuron cores to the container. aws.amazon.com/neuron is used for allocating neuron devices to the container.
+When resource name ‘neuron’ is used, all the cores belonging to the device will be allocated to container.

 • Make sure prequisite are satisified